shengyushen/DNNsim/README.md

     *   BitTacticalP: class for the Bit-Tactical version p accelerator
     *   BitTacticalE: class for the Bit-Tactical version e accelerator
     *   SCNN: class for the SCNN accelerator and common behaviour for SCNN-like architectures
-    *   SCNNp: class for the SCNNe accelerator
-    *   SCNNe: class for the SCNNp accelerator
     *   BitFusion: class for the BitFusion accelerator
 *   **interface**: Folder to interface with input/output operations
     *   Interface: common class for the reader and writer classes